Hiller OH-23 Raven

-The Hiller OH-23 Raven is a three-place, military light observation helicopter based on the Hiller Model 360.
+The Hiller OH-23 Raven is a two, three, or four-place, military light observation helicopter based on the Hiller Model 360.
 The Model 360 was designated by the company as the UH-12 ("UH" for United Helicopters), which was first flown in 1948.
+Initially it was a two-place helicopter powered by a piston engine that entered service in the late 1940s, it went on to be a popular military and civilian light helicopter in the late 20th century.

+A Hiller UH-12 was the first helicopter to make a transcontinental flight across the USA, in 1949.
+It served in the Korean War with U.N. forces and also in Vietnam.
+It was an important early helicopter and was widely used internationally, in U.K. service it was called the Hiller HT Mk 1 and Mk 2, and the U.S. Navy also used it as the HTE-1 for training.
+It was sold commercially as the UH-12 (This was a company designation not military), though some military operators used the company designation.
+Some later models were designed for turbine power, and a version with 4-seats was also sold.
+In Canada, UH-13E served the military as the CH-112 Nomad.

+Hiller was taken over by Fairchild in 1964.
+A new company, Hiller Aviation, took over support of some UH-12 variants in the 1970s, and later became Rogerson Hiller.

 Development

 In 1947, United Helicopters (later renamed Hiller Aircraft) developed the prototype Model 360X helicopter.
 A year later, on 14 October 1948 the Civil Aeronautics Authority (CAA) issued a production certificate for the Model 360.
 United Helicopters began producing the Model 360 as the UH-12.
 In 1949, the UH-12 became the first helicopter to make a transcontinental flight from California to New York.
 When Hiller upgraded the engine and the rotor blades, the company designated the new model as the UH-12A.
-It was the UH-12A that would be adopted by both the French and United States militaries, as well as being used by civil commercial operators in several countries.
+The UH-12A would be adopted by both the French and United States militaries, as well as being used by civil commercial operators in several countries.

+The helicopter began production in the late 40s and had a trial by fire in the Korean war; a lot of hard won lessons resulted in the B model, the UH-13B and production capacity greatly increased in this period.

+It was produced until 1965, with over 2,000 produced.